braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/disabling_tracking.md

 nav_title: Disabling Android SDK Tracking
 platform: Android
 page_order: 8
-description: "This article shows how to diable data collection for your Android application."
+description: "This article shows how to disable data collection for your Android application."

 ---